AI Agent Deployment Guide 2026: OpenClaw vs Lightweight Alternatives โ€“ VPS Comparison

-• OpenClaw is currently one of the most popular open source AI Agent projects, but the original resource usage is relatively high.
+• OpenClaw is currently one of the most popular open-source AI Agent projects, but its original version consumes relatively high resources.

-• This article clearly explains the differences between several mainstream solutions and helps you find the combination that suits you.
+• This article clearly outlines the differences between these mainstream derivatives, helping you find the optimal combination that fits your VPS specifications and usage needs.

 Get the best price through our exclusive link and support our reviews.

 The tradeoff is resource usage.
-The full version typically requires over 1GB of RAM, climbing higher once browser automation is enabled.
-Low-spec VPS instances struggle to run it, which is why the community has produced a number of capable lightweight alternatives.
+The full version usually needs more than 1GB of RAM, and that number climbs once you turn on browser automation.
+Low-spec VPS instances can struggle, which is why the community has built several really capable lightweight alternatives.

 How the main alternatives compare